Spike Spencer

 Charles Forrest "Spike" Spencer (born December 21, 1968) is an American voice actor and columnist best known for dubbing Japanese anime films.
 He is known for his roles in ADV Films dubs of Neon Genesis Evangelion as Shinji Ikari, Martian Successor Nadesico as Akito Tenkawa, and Excel Saga as Gojo Shioji.
-Spencer is well-known for playing the English-version voice of Japanese Anime character Ginta Toramizu (虎水ギンタ Toramizu Ginta) from the MÄR series.
 He has also performed voice acting for radio, especially commercials.
 His anime character voices tend to be either for timid, shy, or weak characters, or for eccentric and comical ones.

 Career

 Spencer attended the University of Houston for four years.
 After doing a number of independent films, he met Amanda Winn-Lee, who suggested he audition for anime English dubbing at ADV Films.
 Spencer first landed a supporting role of Prime Minister Mikoshiba in Super Atragon, then a leading role of Takateru in Suikoden Demon Century.
 In August 1996, Spencer was cast as the lead role of Shinji Ikari in Neon Genesis Evangelion.
 After ADV Films' collapse, Funimation acquired the rights to the Rebuild of Evangelion movies.
 As part of Funimation's goal to get the service of the original voice actors from shows and movies they acquired distributing rights for, Spencer reprised Shinji in the movies.

 Spencer has done commercials for Houston Cellular, Applebee's, Kroger, Chevrolet, and Subway.
 Spencer has done additional acting in live-action films and in TV series such as The Big Easy.

 Spencer also travels the world with his panel, Don't Kill Your Date (and Other Cooking Tips), which teaches Spencer's trademark "food game," giving dating advice for men, cooking tips, and easy dinner recipes.
 Spencer's dating tips have been featured in USA Today and Men's Health.
 He also frequently writes dating tips for Neil Strauss, Carlos Xuma, and Singles Warehouse.